williamlines/golden-square-makers/challenges/08_test_drive_a_class_system.md

 ## Exercise

-Test-drive a class system based on this design:
+Test-drive a class system based on this design.

+This is quite a bit to think about — so I suggest making a list of examples for your integration tests first in a text file, before you start on test-driving, to make sure you've thought through the full system.

 ```ruby
 # File: lib/diary.rb